Person Suspected Of Shooting At Roseville Police Officer After Attempted Traffic Stop

-ROSEVILLE (CBS13) — The person suspected of shooting at a Roseville police officer several times has been taken into custody.
+ROSEVILLE (CBS13) — A man is facing attempted murder charges after he allegedly fired at a Roseville police officer early Tuesday morning.

 Roseville police say the incident started just before 2 a.m.
 Tuesday when an officer tried to pull over a suspect near Harding and Douglas boulevards.
-The suspect wouldn’t stop, however, and instead got onto Interstate 80.READ MORE: Sacramento Mother Of 4 Killed After Stopping To Help Pedestrian Who Had Also Been Hit
+The suspect wouldn’t stop, however, and instead got onto Interstate 80.READ MORE: ‘George Floyd Would Still Be Alive If He Looked Like Me’: Gov. Newsom, Others React To Derek Chauvin Guilty Verdict

 While on the freeway, police say several shots were fired at the pursuing officer from the suspect’s car.